GuruCharan94/gurucharan94.github.io/_posts/2020-04-12-getting-started-with-the-go-language.md

 There may be a lot to unpack here.
 I will not be doing that here because I don't need these features now.
 I want to install Go successfully and get to "Hello, World !".
 Let's do that now and leave the advance bits for later.

+If you want to use an online playground to practice Go, you can do so at [the Go playground](https://play.golang.org/)

 ## Installation of Go

 You can [download Go from the downloads page](https://golang.org/dl/).
 I have a Windows 10 machine and will download the Go binaries for windows.
 The installation was fairly simple.
 Next, Next, Accept the terms and conditions that I carefully spent 5 hours reading 🤣 and Finish.
 I see that Go is installed in `C:\Go`.